ember-learn/guides-source/guides/release/components-update/helper-functions.md

-We can see that when used, some of the arguments are fairly repetitive - both `@avatarTitle` and `@avatarInitial` are based on the user's `@username`, but the title has a more text, and the initial is only the first letter of the name.
+We can see that when used, some of the arguments are fairly repetitive - both `@avatarTitle` and `@avatarInitial` are based on the user's `@username`, but the title has more text, and the initial is only the first letter of the name.

 We can update the component to calculate these values instead.
 For the `@avatarTitle`, we embed the argument directly in a string within the component.